anthony-gatti/gpu-kmeans-clustering/README.md

 ```bash
 python3 benchmark.py
 ```
-This script runs all versions of the K-Means algorithm across various configurations and records the execution time for comparison.

 ### Plotting Results
 ```bash
 python3 plot.py
 ```

-This generates performance graphs that compare the different implementations over:
+Generates performance graphs comparing implementations across:
-- Varying K values
+- Varying **K** values
 - Dataset size (rows × features)
 - Dimensionality

-## Benchmark Highlights
-- **KM-CUDA** is the fastest for most large datasets and higher K values, benefiting from optimized production-level code.
-- **Handwritten CUDA kernels** are competitive and sometimes outperform KM-CUDA on high-dimensional datasets, thanks to careful shared memory use and loop unrolling.
-- **OpenACC** is effective on small datasets or low K values but scales poorly due to limited control over memory and thread synchronization.
-- **Serial implementation** serves as a performance baseline and predictably lags behind for larger workloads.

 ## Notes

-- Performance graphs are available via the plot.py script, though raw benchmark data is not included in this repository.
+- The two result figures embedded above live at the repo root as:
+  - `results_1567x590.png`
+  - `results_63600x149.png`
+  If your files use a different extension, update the image paths accordingly.
-- Profiling was conducted using NVIDIA Nsight to optimize kernel execution and memory access patterns.
+- Profiling was conducted with **NVIDIA Nsight** to analyze occupancy, coalescing, divergence, and memory-bound behavior.
+- For a clean reviewer experience, keep plots committed and include the exact command lines, GPU model, driver, and CUDA version you used.